Between the Flags: Waihi Beach Surf Life Saving Club reveals how much it really costs to save lives

 Sometimes saving a life isn't the most challenging part of the job for Surf Life Saving - it's keeping the guards on the beach in the first place.

-Few people would think about the actual running costs when they see lifeguards out on patrol in their yellow and red uniforms, standing between the flags and rushing to rescue someone in IRB's with sponsors' logos on them.
+Few people would think about the actual running costs when they see lifeguards on patrol in their yellow and red uniforms, standing between the flags and rushing to rescue someone in IRB's with sponsors' logos on them.

-There's little reason to consider anything else, like the rates and insurance for the club house, the water bill from washing down all the gear at the end of the day or the training that gives the lifeguards the skills to save lives.
+There's little reason to consider anything else, like the rates and insurance for the clubhouse, the water bill from washing all the gear at the end of the day or the training that gives the lifeguards the skills to save lives.

-But, those things are all part of the daily costs of providing life saving services and the money has to be found every year in order for the guards to stay on our beaches.
+But, those things are all part of the daily costs of providing life saving services and the money has to be found every year for the guards to stay on our beaches.

-Today the Waihi Beach club open their books to reveal just how much it costs to keep a club running and how they do it in an age where there isn't any Government funding and it's becoming harder to raise money.
+Today the Waihi Beach club open their books to reveal just how much it costs to keep a club running and how they do it without Government funding and it's becoming harder to raise money.

 OPERATIONAL COSTS

-Last summer it cost $142,000 to keep the Waihi Beach club afloat - a cost that has increased by 27 per cent in just a few years due to hikes in things like power, insurance, water and everyday costs.
+Last summer it cost $142,000 to keep the Waihi Beach club afloat - a cost that has increased by 27 per cent in just a few years because of hikes in things like power, insurance, water and everyday costs.

-"We are just subjected to every cost like every one else.
-Whatever has been going on in other peoples households is going on in our club."
+"We are subjected to every cost like every one else.
+Whatever has been going on in other people's households is going on in our club."

 It's not only the costs that are increasing, so too is the challenge of finding funds to pay for them.